Sphinx Daybreak

 we see how all of Faust I & II fits on the edge of twilight,

-shown simultaneously on the linear dream-stage.
+shown simultaneously on the longitudinal dream-stage.

 You haven't read another novel like this one.